AJsVoices/the-clandestine-providence/TheStory/20170620-untitled/011-my-own-prince.md

 "Do all of you fucking read minds?"
 I groaned out as I took a long gulp of my whiskey.
 What the fuck was the Prince of New York doing in Vegas?

 "No, well yeah.
 My kind do.
+Not all do though."
+He said flatly.
+"He doesn't know you are here does he?"

+I looked over at Anthony Giovanni, fucking son of Il Cane and one of Nox's fuck buddies.
+"Who?"

+The vampire sighed.
+"Doesn't matter.
+You just proved me r
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMzU0NDc5ODQsLTEyOTU5NTc1MjYsLT
+eyJoaXN0b3J5IjpbLTE0OTE3OTg3NzYsLTEyOTU5NTc1MjYsLT
 Q1NzU0MjcyNF19
 -->